antoniandre/contact-form-express-react/README.md

     $ PORT=3001 node bin/www

-Then the react application needs to be started (by default on port :3000) with the command:
+Then the react application needs to be started simultaneously (in another terminal window) by default on port :3000 with the command:

     $ cd client
     $ npm start